matthiasbuchner/matthiasbuchner.github.io/content/post/edition2/index.md

 # [Join us!](/join-us/)

 For this hike, we are not planning to stop at a restaurant for lunch, so everyone will have to bring food/sandwhich.
 We expect wet and muddy terrain, so we'll all need good waterproof shoes.
+You can get a sneak peak of the landscape on the kommot [link](https://www.komoot.com/tour/502046977).

 ***When:***